The Nathaniel Russell House Museum#17 in Best Things To Do in Charleston, SC

 Constructed at the turn of the 19th century by Nathaniel Russell – a wealthy Southern merchant – this historic home is best known for its magnificent spiraling staircase, detailed furnishings and landscaped gardens.
 Unlike the Aiken-Rhett House, the Nathaniel Russell House has undergone an architectural and interior restoration.
-"You can tell that the restoration team spent a lot of time and expertise learning about the family and the history of the house to restore it perfectly," one TripAdvisor reviewer mentioned.

 More Best Things To Do in Charleston, SC